sharifbhuiyan/School_District_Analysis/README.md

- The command to select all the reading scores from the 9th grade at Thomas High School and replaced them with NaN is :
+ The command to select all the reading scores from the 9th grade at Thomas High School and replaced them with NaN:

 ```ruby